alexdaniel654/BlochBuster/README.md

 DEPENDENCIES
 ------------
-BlochBuster was written in Python 3.4.3, using libraries Matplotlib 1.4.3, Numpy 1.9.3 and Imageio 2.2.0.
+BlochBuster was written in Python 3.4.3, using libraries Matplotlib 1.4.3 and Numpy 1.9.3.
+BlochBuster uses ffmpeg to create animated gif or mp4 files, so ffmpeg needs to be installed (https://www.ffmpeg.org/).

 CONTACT INFORMATION
 -------------------